al1879083/Group-6/README.md

 User Story:

-As a voter or potential voter I would like quick information about my elected representatives and the bills in play.
+As a voter or potential voter I would like quick information about my elected representatives.
+Who are they?
 Where are their offices?
 How do I contact them?
- Description of bills.